Live Search Events

 Caveats

-Ad blockers and privacy settings can prevent events from being captured and might cause the engagement and revenue metrics to be under-reported.
+• Ad blockers and privacy settings can prevent events from being captured and might cause the engagement and revenue metrics to be under-reported.
+Additionally, some events might not be sent due to shoppers leaving the page or network issues.

-Headless implementations must implement eventing to power the Product Recommendations dashboard.
+• Headless implementations must implement eventing to power intelligent merchandising.

 NOTE